 Retrograde menstruation occurs when the menstrual blood makes a backward movement through the fallopian tubes or the tubes connecting the ovaries to the uterus, and into the peritoneal cavity (the area within the abdomen where the intestines, stomach, and liver are located), rather than following its normal course out of the body.
-The menstrual fluids contain endometrial cells, which in the case of retrograde menstruation stick to the pelvic walls and surfaces of pelvic organs.
-Over time, the cells start to grow and continue to thicken and bleed over the course of each menstrual cycle.
+The menstrual fluids contain endometrial cells, which in the case of retrograde menstruation may stick to the pelvic walls and surfaces of pelvic organs.
+Over time, the cells may start to grow and continue to thicken and bleed with each menstrual cycle.
 Retrograde menstruation has been suggested as a cause of endometriosis.
 But is no longer considered to be a likely cause because it has been demonstrated that most women experience some retrograde menstruation every cycle, but only a small percentage of them develop endometriosis.